Laser Welding Copper

 Focus diameter: Ø0.6mm

-In our series “diode lasers in their application”, we regularly present the most important applications based on diode lasers.
-One particular application field should not be forgotten: copper welding.
+In our series “Diode lasers and their applications”, we offer a regular insight into the most important applications based on diode lasers.
+And one field of application, in particular, should not be forgotten: copper welding.

-But why is this special application so important?
-Copper is one of the most important raw materials for electrical signal transmission and thus a key component of many modern technologies.
-In battery cells of mobile devices, in induction coils or in accumulators of electric cars, copper segments can today be found everywhere.
-Often the components are exposed to a high current, high operating temperatures and strong vibrations.
-This significantly affects the production process: When components are made of several parts, the joining seams must be highly solid and must not create additional resistances in the signal flow to prevent an increased temperature in the component.
+But why is this special application so crucial?
+Copper is one of the most important raw materials for the transmission of electrical signals and, by extension, a key component of many modern technologies.
+Copper segments can be found everywhere, today: in batteries within mobile devices, in induction coils or in accumulators within electric cars.
+Often, the components are exposed to a high current, high operating temperatures and strong vibrations.
+This significantly affects the production process: when components are made of several parts, the joining seams must be highly solid and not create additional resistances in the signal flow, to prevent the component from heating up too much.
 As brazed joints often lack the required head resistance, weld seams created by lasers are the best option here.

-However, not every diode laser is the same nor is every copper.
-What sounds trivial at first is, however, decisive.
-Because, when quickly taking a closer look at the copper components, the wide spectrum of the components becomes clear: Wafer-thin wires are used as well as sheets with thicknesses of several millimeters.
-This affects what kind of welding tool has to be used.
+However, not every diode laser is the same, nor is every piece of copper the same.
+This sounds trivial at first, but it is, however, critically important.
+Why?
+Because a closer look at the copper components quickly makes the wide spectrum of these components clear: wafer-thin wires are used, as are sheets with thicknesses of several millimeters.
+This affectsthe kind of welding tool that has to be used.
 When thin foils have to be joined, low-impact depths and moderate-energy inputs are essential.
-High intensities would separate the copper foil immediately, but since you need high intensities to fuse copper with the infrared laser, you are faced with a dilemma.
-Thus, the infrared diode laser is not suitable for processing filigree copper components; rather, the ideal is to weld with blue diode lasers, as with Laserline’s LDMblue, the world's first blue industrial laser in the multi-kilowatt range.
+High intensities would separate the copper foil immediately, but since you need high intensities to fuse copper with the infrared laser, this results in a dilemma.
+As a consequence,, the infrared diode laser is not suitable for processing filigree copper components; rather, the ideal situation would be to weld with blue diode lasers, as with Laserline’s LDMblue, the world’s first industrial blue laser in the multi-kilowatt range.
 The reason?
 Wavelengths in the blue spectrum can be absorbed outstandingly well by copper.
-With the 450 nm of the new LDMblue, an absorption rate of way above 50 percent is reached, and when talking about laser welding of thin non-ferrous metals this is a quantum leap.
-A direct comparison with this industry’s typical infrared lasers makes this strikingly clear: With identical process conditions at copper welding via IR radiation, only an absorption rate of 5 percent is attained.
-Therefore, infrared-based copper welding is only possible with high laser output powers.
-Additionally, the process is often unstable hence welding mistakes occur, mainly spatters.
-With the blue diode laser, these problems belong to the past.
-Thanks to clearly improved absorption with the LDMblue, a moderate energy input and thus a controlled heat conduction welding of copper can be realized for the first time.
+With 450 nm, the new LDMblue enables an absorption rate of far above 50 percent to be reached, and in the context of the laser welding of thin non-ferrous metals, this is a quantum leap.
+A direct comparison with this industry’s typical infrared lasers makes this strikingly clear: an absorption rate of merely 5 percent is attained under identical process conditions for copper welding via IR radiation.
+As a result,, infrared-based copper welding is only possible with high laser output powers.
+Additionally, the process is often unstable, leading to welding mistakes occurring – above all, spatters.
+The blue diode laser makes these problems are a thing of the past.
+Thanks to the clearly improved absorption, the LDMblue means that a moderate energy input, and by extension,the controlled heat conduction welding of copper, can be made a reality for the first time.
 Low impact depths and low material vaporizations create homogeneous weld seams without spatters or pore formation.

-So, Laserline has developed alternative approaches.
-The result was a completely new hybrid concept that combines both laser versions.
-Over a special focusing optics, the beam of a blue diode laser is joined with the beam of a classical infrared laser.
-The blue spot with a diameter of 0.6 - 1 mm is overlaid by a smaller infrared spot, on account of which, the advantages of both methods can be combined: To fuse the workpiece surface, the high absorption rate of the blue diode laser is used at the beginning.
-The connected infrared laser now opens the vapor capillary and realizes the actual deep welding process.
-During the whole process, the LDMblue stays connected and guarantees a calm and stable molten pool, hence an innovative approach with astounding success.
-In terms of welding penetration depth, seam quality and process calmness, the results are overall fairly convincing.
-At welding penetration depths of up to 3 mm, calm molten pools without visible spatters in the seam area and usually without pores as well can be fully realized.
-At the lap welding of two copper sheets as well as at the butt-joint, extraordinarily smooth joining seams are created and impurities are nowhere to be found.
+As a consequence,, Laserline is developing alternative approaches.
+This has resulted in a completely new hybrid concept that combines both versions of the laser.
+A special focusing optic is used to merge the beam of a blue diode laser with the beam of a traditional infrared laser.
+The blue spot with a diameter of 0.6 – 1 mm is overlaid with a smaller infrared spot, enabling the advantages of both methods to be combined.
+To fuse the workpiece surface, the high absorption rate of the blue diode laser is used to start with.
+The infrared laser connected to it now opens the vapor capillary and performs the actual deep welding process.
+During the whole procedure, the LDMblue stays connected and guarantees a calm and stable molten pool, hence offering an innovative approach with astounding levels of success.
+In terms of welding penetration depth, seam quality and process calmness, the results are, all told, utterly convincing.
+At welding penetration depths of up to 3 mm, calm molten pools can be created without visible spatters in the seam area and usually without pores, as well.
+For the lap welding of two copper sheets,plus at the butt-joint, extraordinarily smooth joining seams are created and impurities are nowhere to be found.